Media and publications

 - Innovation keeps Kids Help Phone relevant to young people, The Globe and Mail, November 14, 2017

-- Katherine Hay named new President and CEO of Kids Help Phone, News Release, October 20, 2017
+- Katherine Hay named new President and CEO of Kids Help Phone, October 20, 2017

-- One in five teens in Canada seriously considers suicide, News Release, September 8, 2016
+- One in five teens in Canada seriously considers suicide, September 8, 2016

-Kids Help Phone’s services are highly effective.
+As a critical lifeline of hope and support, research shows how our services significantly improves the mental health and well-being of young people.
 Read our clinical service evaluation to find out how effective we are at reducing distress and helping young people see their problems more clearly.